pambda/create-pambda-app/README.md

 npx create-pambda-app <project-directory>
 ```

-The code using Pambda and the template of [AWS SAM](https://github.com/awslabs/serverless-application-model) are generated in the directory specified by `product-directory`.
+The code using Pambda and the template of [AWS SAM](https://github.com/awslabs/serverless-application-model) are generated in the directory specified by `project-directory`.
 This command also creates an S3 Bucket for deploying the application.

 To deploy the application, run the `deploy` script as follows: